-Rose defends Turkish Airlines Open title to regain number one spot
+Golf: Rose defends Turkish Airlines Open title to reclaim number one spot

 (Reuters) - England’s Justin Rose regained the world number one spot after successfully defending his Turkish Airlines Open title, overcoming China’s Li Haotong in a playoff on Sunday.

-Rose carded five birdies in a typically consistent display to take a one-shot advantage after 16 holes in the final round at the Antalya event but bogeyed the 17th hole to slip to a share of the lead with overnight leader Li.
+Rose carded five birdies in a typically consistent display to take a one-shot advantage after 16 holes in the final round at the Antalya event but bogeyed the 17th hole to slip back into a share of first with overnight leader Li.

-Two lackluster putts on the 18th from both Li and Rose meant they both finished at 17-under-par after 72 holes.
+Lackluster putts on the 18th from both Li and Rose meant they both finished at 17-under-par after 72 holes.

+Both players returned to the 18th for the playoff and after Rose missed a 15-footer for birdie, Li surprisingly three-putted from just nine yards to hand his opponent the title.

+“I think I played well the whole week but didn’t hole a few putts on the last and that was it.

+“It’s a pretty good round, especially against Rosey who’s such a nice guy.
+Hopefully next time I can play better.”

-A Li three-putt on their return to the 18th hole for the playoff handed Rose the victory that moves him above American Brooks Koepka at the top of the world rankings.
+It was the first time Rose had successfully defended a title in his career and it moved him above American Brooks Koepka at the top of the world rankings.

+“It’s nice to get back there and maybe it’s even sweeter to get back there,” said Rose, who had spent two weeks as the top-ranked player in September.

+“(Last time) I lost in the playoff to Keegan Bradley at (BMW Championship) and I was pretty aware my playoff record wasn’t great.
+This was the one I definitely wanted to win.”

 Belgian Thomas Detry and Spaniard Adrian Otaegui both finished with rounds of 65 to share third on 15-under.